mako-commits/Auth-App-Backend/README.md

 ## Setting Up

-- Clone the reposit0ry to your machine
+- Clone the repository to your machine
 - Open up a terminal
 - Navigate into the project directory
 - Run <code>npm install</code> to install all needed dependencies